 Besides that, by understanding this metric you’ll find great insights about how you’re spending your money.

-By mapping all your expenses and identifying the most significant ones, will provide you the information needed to take well based decisions about your cash allocation.
+Mapping all your expenses and identifying the most significant ones, will provide you the information needed to take well based decisions about your cash allocation.

 For example, you’ll find a cheaper alternative for a service your startup uses today.
 Consequently, by reducing this fixed cost, you reduce your cash burn rate.